Children’s Party Dilemma: He Excludes A Child Due To His Attitude

 Excluding Jack from the Party

-As recently as the end of last week, M saw an e-mail his son sent to one of his friends in the class asking why Jack was pleasant to the friend but not to him.
-The morning after, M’s wife was feeling uneasy about the fact that pretty much every other kid in this friend group was getting invited to the house the following weekend except Jack.
+As recently as the end of last week, Mose saw an e-mail his son sent to one of his friends in the class asking why Jack was pleasant to the friend but not to him.
+The morning after, Mose’s wife was feeling uneasy about the fact that pretty much every other kid in this friend group was getting invited to the house the following weekend except Jack.
 She is worried that excluding Jack from the party might cause things to come to a head and create a more significant issue in their parent community.

 The Dilemma

-The situation that M and his wife are facing is uncommon.
+The situation that Mose and his wife are facing is uncommon.
 As parents, we want our children to be kind and inclusive, but what do we do when one child is consistently causing problems and making others unhappy?
 The decision to exclude a child from a party is not easy, but it is crucial to consider the child’s behavior’s impact on others.

 Others Weigh In

-M’s decision to exclude Jack from the birthday party received support from other parents who have faced similar situations.
+Mose’s decision to exclude Jack from the birthday party received support from other parents who have faced similar situations.
 One parent responded, “Honestly, if another kid was bullying my kid and was disrespectful like that, I wouldn’t let him in my house.
 It doesn’t matter if he’s in the friend group or not.
 If your son is uncomfortable around him because he’s mean, that’s just showing him that you need to close your mouth when someone is mean to you and take it.”

 Another parent shared a similar sentiment: “Never in my life will I force my kids to hang out with someone that’s making a habit of bullying them.
 I’d be happy to have a talk with the parents too.
 Sure, the kid is probably going to be upset, but he’s at a good age to learn this lesson.”